AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 testing (team led by F.Everitt), the Gravity Probe B

-opposite.
-Their surface is coated with a superconducting layer of
+with a superconducting layer of niobium.
+During its rotation,

-induction in the so-called SQUID (Superconducting QUantum
+monitored by electromagnetic induction in the so-called SQUID

-Interference Device) electronic device, which with high
+(Superconducting QUantum Interference Device) electronic device,

 gyroscope.
 The case with the gyroscopes is connected to a small